Plymouth occupational therapy student announced as ambassador for national recruitment campaign

-Watch our short video giving you a overview of what it's like to study occupational therapy at Plymouth.
-Programme lead, Marnie Smith, talks you through the highlights of the course and what it's like to study in Plymouth.
+Watch our short video giving you an overview of what it's like to study occupational therapy at the University of Plymouth.
+Academic Lead for Occupational Therapy, Dr Alison Warren, talks you through the highlights of the course and our students describe some of the benefits they've gained.

 Rachel studies occupational therapy at Plymouth